nthuepl/On-Pen-handwritten-Word-Recognition-Using-Long-Short-Term-Memory-Model/README.md

 2. Preprocess (low-pass fillter and segmentation) and upload to mongodb.
 	* preprocessing.py

-3. Get data from mongobd and stored to train.dat .
+3. Get data from mongodb and stored to train.dat .
 	* test.py

 4. Using train.data to train LSTM model.